X4/.X4/modules/archive/README.md

 Archive
 =======

-Provides functions to list and extract archives.
+Provides functions to extract and list popular archive formats.

 Functions
 ---------

-  - `lsarchive` lists the contents of one or more archives.
+  - `extract` extracts the contents of one or more archives.
-  - `unarchive` extracts the contents of one or more archives.
+  - `ls-archive` lists the contents of one or more archives.

 Supported Formats
 -----------------